FS-rcarroll/SimpleToDo/README.md

 ## Notes

-IN the Edit Activity it did not allow me to name the EditText obj as etItem because that id had already been used elsewhere in the application.
+When writing in the Edit Activity it did not allow me to name the EditText obj as etItem because that id had already been used elsewhere in the application.
 I switched it to edItem as a result.

 ## License